 As summer drifts into autumn, elderberries become a common sight alongside Britain’s country lanes, garden verges and woodlands.
 These small, purple-black berries are found growing in bunches on elder trees (Sambucus nigra) and are a valuable resource for humans and wildlife alike.

-Our expert elderberry guide explores this important fruit, delving into its folklore, health benefits, where to find it and recipe ideas.
+Our expert elderberry guide explores where the fruit grows, when to pick it, its health benefits and recipe ideas.

 When are elderberries in season?

 Elderberries ripen between August and October, replacing the elderflower clusters seen in earlier in the year in late spring.

 Elder trees grow in woodlands, hedgerows, scrub and wasteland.
 They may also be found along road verges and often crop up in gardens.
 Their seeds are distributed via animal droppings, so keep an eye out for the tree’s fresh green leaves around rabbit warrens and badger sets – or vice versa.

 Yes, but they should be cooked first to safely remove the lectin and cyanide (toxins).
 Raw berries, which are tart, are mildly poisonous and can cause nausea, vomiting and diarrhoea.
 Elder branches, bark and leaves should not be consumed at all.

 - Elderflower guide – where to find it, how to identify and recipe ideas